 Jelly Plant Soil and Transplanting

 Red edge peperomia grows best in nutrient-rich, well-drained soil.
+It also needs soil rich with nutrients, so fortify it with a little peat compost.

-The recommended soil mixture contains two parts peat-based soil and one-part sand or perlite.
+The recommended soil mixture contains two parts: peat-based soil and one part sand or perlite.

 Transplant as needed in the spring.